 Key Takeaways

-• Single-Charge Runtime – Battery duration on one charge ranges from hours to several days, depending on appliance use.
-Heavy draws like inverters and residential fridges shorten runtime, while supplemental lighting and solar systems extend it.
+- Single-Charge Runtime – Battery duration on one charge ranges from hours to several days, depending on appliance use.
+Heavy draws like inverters and residential fridges shorten runtime, while independent light sources and solar systems extend it.

 The main battery types used in RV campers are flooded, AGM, and lithium.
 So, let’s break down their average lifespans by type: